hotrodorm/hotrod/hotrod-project/docs/docs-5/torcs/README.md

 - Ranks queries using multiple criteria
 - Can find slow queries
+- Can find the most impactful queries
 - Can log query executions
 - Can provide execution plans for queries
-- Includes three built-in query observers for rank queries according to different criteria
+- Includes five built-in rankings that rank queries according to different criteria
 - Allows custom observers to gather query execution stats with custom logic
 - Is multi-data source aware, when using the same or different database engines
 - Can save rankings details to Excel (XLSX) format